 I am located in the US, in New York.
 I first became interested in computers in junior high school where I joined the computer club and learned to program in BASIC on a Commodore PET computer and through the school's time sharing on a DEC PDP-11 mini computer (using punch cards).
 I pursued my interest in computers and obtained a B.S. in Computer Science in 1987.
 Since then I have worked in software development.
 Although I've owned a variety of computers over the years, it was only in 2016 that I became interested in building my own computer.
 I wanted to practice Linux at home so I obtained a Raspberry Pi and it spurred my interest in computer hardware.
-Since then I have put together a modest Windows desktop machine that I use for BOINC, working remotely, gaming, and as a backup server and print server for other computers in the household.
+Since then I have put together a Linux desktop machine that I use for BOINC, working remotely, and as a backup server for other computers in the household.

-- Surface tablet running Windows (BOINC 24x7, when not in use)
+- Surface 3 tablet running Windows

-- 2 Raspberry Pi's running Linux (BOINC 24x7, dedicated to BOINC)
+- 2 Raspberry Pi's running Linux

 Thoughts about SETI and SETI@home